prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 **Usage:**
 - Scripts read this when generating Characters sheet in OGS templates
 - Only traits marked as Active (✓) are considered
-- Characters sheet is automatically added to OGS templates when instructor is advisor for the class
+- Characters sheet is automatically added to OGS templates when teacher is advisor for the class

 ---